 Cobbled streets and Roman ruins, stunning coastline and mouth-watering cuisine.
 There’s only one word to describe Italy: magnifico!
-Its cities sing with culture and history, boasting the world’s most famous art works by the likes of Michelangelo and Da Vinci, while its beaches stun with typical mediterranean flair.
-With an astounding 54 UNESCO World Heritage Sites – more than any other country – it’s no wonder the European gem is one of the most visited nations in the world.
+Its cities sing with culture and history, boasting the world’s most famous art works by the likes of Michelangelo and Da Vinci, while its beaches stun with typical Mediterranean flair.
+With an astounding 59 UNESCO World Heritage Sites—more than any other country—it’s no wonder the European gem is one of the most visited nations in the world.

 Wander the streets of Rome with un gelato in hand and watch almost 3,000 years of history dance before your eyes.
-Head north to Cinque Terre for colourful houses perched upon rugged hills, or south to the whitewashed towns and turquoise beaches of the Puglia region.
+Head north to Cinque Terre for colourful houses perched upon rugged hills, south to the whitewashed towns of Puglia and the turquoise beaches of Sicily, the largest island in the Mediterranean Sea.
 Click here to learn more about when is the best time to visit Italy.

 With its iconic landmarks, ancient ruins, famed cuisine and passionate people, Italy is one of the world’s true treasures.
 But, when is the best time to go?
 Italy attracts travellers from all over the globe with its incredible food, art, architecture, culture and history.
 Thanks to the sheer number of attractions, and...Read more

-From decadent tagliateli al ragù to savoury Parmigiano Reggiano right from the source, you’ll discover instantly why Emilia Romagna is considered—by Italians no less—the beating heart of Italian cuisine The competition is fierce, but if Italy has a foodie capital then the title may well belong...Read more
+From decadent tagliateli al ragù to savoury Parmigiano Reggiano right from the source, you’ll discover instantly why Emilia Romagna is considered—by Italians no less—the beating heart of Italian cuisine The competition is fierce, but if Italy has a foodie capital then the title may well belong to Emilia Romagna, home o...Read more

 Wrap your heads around the ruins of Rome and its long and glorious history Visiting Rome can be overwhelming when you consider its historical and cultural importance – after all, it was once called 'the Capital of the World' for a reason.
 The city is thousands of years old, filled with monuments, wonders, and relics fr...Read more